xenify-io/litepaper/README.md

 ## ◽️ Potential Expansion Chains

 Xenify is getting ready to go big, sizing up a bunch of blockchains for its next big move.
-The list of chains we're checking out right now is quite a mixed bag, from heavyweights like Arbitrum and Avalanche to the new kids on the blockchain like zkSync and PulseChain, there's no shortage of options.
+The list of chains we're checking out right now is quite a mixed bag, from heavyweights like Arbitrum and Avalanche to the new kids on the blockchain like PulseChain, there's no shortage of options.
 The full list includes:

-- KCC
 - Celo
-- Fuse
-- Boba
-- Heco
-- Telos
-- Velas
-- Metis
-- Canto
-- Klaytn
 - Evmos
-- zkEVM
-- Aurora
-- Gnosis
-- zkSync
-- Cronos
 - Fantom
-- Polygon
 - Arbitrum
 - Optimism
+- Moonbeam
 - Avalanche
-- Moonriver
 - OKX Chain
 - PulseChain
-- Moonbeam

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)